 PPP Loan Forgiveness FAQs:

-We’re setting up the forgiveness application process and will email you when it’s time to get started.
+We have set up an online forgiveness application process and will email you when it’s time to get started.
 All forgiveness applications to Old Point will need to be submitted via our online portal.

-We continue monitoring legislative changes and updated guidance from the SBA and we’ll update you as we get closer to the launch date.
-As we finalize the forgiveness application, we encourage you to review the SBA’s documentation requirements set forth in the applications available on the SBA’s (https://www.sba.gov/funding-programs/loans/coronavirus-relief-options/paycheck-protection-program ) and Treasury’s website (https://home.treasury.gov/policy-issues/cares/assistance-for-small-businesses).
+We continue monitoring legislative changes and updated guidance from the SBA and we’ll update or process with any applicable updates.
+We encourage you to review the SBA’s documentation requirements set forth in the applications available on the SBA’s (https://www.sba.gov/funding-programs/loans/coronavirus-relief-options/paycheck-protection-program ) and Treasury’s website (https://home.treasury.gov/policy-issues/cares/assistance-for-small-businesses).
 In addition, we encourage you to review all updated guidance related to other matters impacting the PPP, CARES Act and Flexibility Act on the SBA’s and Treasury’s website.